gougoudata/vtools/README.md

 <pre><code>CL-USER> (vtools:summarize-energies *vasp-root-dir* "dir-regex")</code></pre>

 #### Submitting jobs
 If you want to use Emacs for submitting jobs, you can paste the `submit-jobs` function in your `*scratch*` buffer, evaluate it, then call it.
 Note that you will lose control of Emacs until all of the jobs are finished.
-Yes, I too wish Emacs had threads.
-It's fairly self-documented -- if you Emacs, you'll be able to figure it out.
+(Yes, I too wish Emacs had threads.)
+The function is fairly self-documented -- if you know Emacs, you'll be able to figure it out.

 ### Todo